K7CTC/LMODEM/README.md

 # LMODEM

-LMODEM is a file transfer protocol purpose built for LoRa.
-Its name is a throwback to the protocols used in the BBS days (X, Y, and ZMODEM).
+LMODEM is the world's first file transfer protocol purpose built for LoRa.
+The name is a throwback to X, Y, and ZMODEM that I used heavily back when I was a BBS SysOp.

 ## Why?